PatrikValkovic/grammpy/README.md

 - Improve API, so library will be more usable and also more understandable.
 - Add layer so terminals, nonterminals and rules could be add in simple string.
-- Add additional API into Rule class, so you simply check type of rule.
+- Add additional API into Rule class, so you can simply check type of rule.

 There are also additional libraries in development, that will integrate with this library.